mmizutani/sbt-play-gulp/README.md

 This plugin allows you to:
 - Automatically run various user-defined gulp tasks such as JavaScript obfuscation, CSS concatenation and CDNification on the `compile`, `run`, `stage`, `dist` and `clean` stages.
 - Manually run the npm, bower and gulp commands inside the Play sbt console.

+## Demo
+To see the plugin in action and how to configure the gulpfile.js, please see and run this Gulp-enabled [example Play application](https://github.com/mmizutani/play-gulp-demo).

 ## For Whom and Why Gulp not Grunt